-All power slide systems operate on 12 volt DC power provided by a fully charged auxiliary battery, which is an aftermarket item, and a converter.
+All power slide systems operate on 12 volt DC power provided by converter.
 Thru a 12 volt distribution load center, breakers are provided for each slide.
-For best performance, have 120 volt AC power attached to your coach, feeding the distribution load center.
+An auxiliary battery is second choice, being provided by dealer/owner.
 Tow vehicle 12V power may also be used as required.

-A automatic reset breaker is located in the distribution box feeding the operation switch to the motor.
+A automatic reset breaker, 20 or 30 amp is located in the distribution box feeding the operation switch to the motor.

-Supplement your battery by either one of two choices:
+Supplement your converter by either one of two choices:

-- 1. Hook up a 120-volt AC power cord to recreational vehicle for converter operation. - 2.
-Use 12 volt power through the tow vehicle to the recreational vehicle battery or batteries.
+- 1. Use 12 volt power through the tow vehicle to the recreational vehicle battery or batteries. - 2.
+Use 12 volt battery from tow vehicle as needed.